joshuahigginson1/DevOps_Assessment_2/README.md

 ## Project Setup

-1. Create 4 new VM instances, and 1 Database instance in GCP:
+1. Create 4 new VM instances in GCP:

 - Jenkins-Ansible-Driver
 - Melodie-Manager-1
 - Melodie-Worker-1
 - Melodie-Worker-2

+1a.
+Create an SQL database instance in GCP:
 - Melodie-MySQL-Database

 2. Run our Jenkins install script on Jenkins-Ansible-Driver.